 Last year two big VR companies: Jaunt and IMAX downsized their VR operations due to cost restraints.
 However, learning to develop for VR is still a good bet for the coming future.
 Cheaper headsets and 5G networks will extend VR’s popularity.
-2018 ended with a record number of headsets on Steam.
-The store on Steam can attest to VR’s growing popularity.
+2018 ended with a record number of headsets registered on Steam.
+This attests to the growing popularity of Virtual Reality.

 Currently VR’s popularity is seen in: